wsrn829/wsrn829/README.md

 *  Django App Deployment on Heroku actually is pretty straightforward if we follow [these steps](https://devcenter.heroku.com/articles/getting-started-with-python), although it simply doesn't work as it does locally...Troubleshooting is *tricky*.
 *  OMG.
 I can't believe it...After 112 commits to the Repo (TaskTalesDeployment), it suddenly starts working as smoothly as in the local development mode (with zero console error on my end)...LOL. 🌸 [*My First Independently Deployed Django App on Heroku*](https://tasktales-e12d965b0fbc.herokuapp.com/) 🌸 [01/09/2024]
 *  I'll focus on adding features and styling to this app in the future. :)
+*  A mandatory pull request has been implemented on the main branch for branch protection.

 -------------------------------------